hivenetwork-ai/hive-agent-ui/README.md

 # Swarm Agent UI

-User Interface that integrates with a Swarm Zero Agent.
+User Interface that integrates with a SwarmZero Agent.

 Join our Discord community for support and discussion.